wangbinwu13116175205/PECPM/README.md

 # Todo

-- ToDO: Select some nodes with stable patterns to evaluate the effectiveness of knowledge consolidation and select new nodes to to evaluate the effectiveness of knowledge expand.
+- Select some nodes with stable patterns to evaluate the effectiveness of knowledge consolidation and select new nodes to to evaluate the effectiveness of knowledge expand.